 OFFERING SOCIAL & MENTAL HEALTH SUPPORT IN ONTARIO

 Many people in Toronto who struggle with social isolation, or who might have a mental health or psychosocial disability, have come to rely on support from the Toronto Distress Centres .
 This organization provides much needed social support, to help reduce the loneliness and or social isolation that can negatively impact someones mental health and overall well-being.

-The Distress Centres has been around since 1967, and provides 24-hour, 365 days a year, response to those experiencing emotional distress or in need of crisis intervention and suicide prevention.
+The Toronto Distress Centres has been around since 1967, and provides 24-hour, 365 days a year, response to those experiencing emotional distress or in need of crisis intervention and suicide prevention.
 They also provide face-to-face support and counseling to people dealing with the effects of suicide and homicide.
-The Distress Centres continues to expand, with call volume increasing each year.
-As the home to the only 24 Hour Distress Line in Toronto, Distress Centres now receives more than 120,000 calls annually, with 600 highly trained volunteers providing round-the-clock coverage.
-Distress Centres is the point of first access in the city for individuals in crisis requiring emotional first aid.
+The Toronto Distress Centres continues to expand, with call volume increasing each year.
+As the home to the only 24 Hour Distress Line in Toronto, the Toronto Distress Centres now receives more than 120,000 calls annually, with 600 highly trained volunteers providing round-the-clock coverage.
+The Toronto Distress Centres is the point of first access in the city for individuals in crisis requiring emotional first aid.